 To make up for the lack of counter and storage space.
 Megan brought in a skinny console table with shelving and added a few whitewashed shelves above it.
 Now everything is in easy reach, and I have a space to chop, stir, and make my morning café au lait (all of which used to happen on my dining room table).

 Step 2: The Cabinets

 Not only were my cabinets a dull-yellow wood, but they were mismatched as well.
-To mimic the glass-front cabinets I loved so much, Megan suggested a simple change: Remove the doors and fill them with new, simple glassware.
+To mimic the glass-front cabinets I loved so much, Megan suggested a simple change: Remove the doors on the upper cabinets and fill them with new, simple glassware.

 With the cabinets’ interiors painted and the glassware in place, I sometimes forget that I don’t actually have the custom glass cabinetry.

 Bonus Solution: Working Hardware